mnowlin/nowlin-website/content/publications/index.md

 ## Journal Articles

+Nowlin, Matthew C. 2020. <a href="/publication/tech/" itemprop="url"><span itemprop="name">Political Beliefs, Views about Technocracy, and Energy and Climate Policy Preferences. </span></a> _Public Understanding of Science_, forthcoming

 Wehde, Welsey and Matthew C. Nowlin.
 2020. <a href="/publication/fed-public/" itemprop="url"><span itemprop="name">Public Attribution of Responsibility for Disaster Preparedness across Three Levels of Government and the Public: Lessons from a Survey of Residents of the U.S. South Atlantic and Gulf Coast Areas. </span></a> _Publius: The Journal of Federalism_, forthcoming